PrometheusVault/ember/README.md

    in the tmux status line shows the active session, vault path, and basic health so operators always have situational awareness even if they open new panes or windows.
-4. Natural language prompts are sent to `llama.cpp` through the Python bindings, while commands prefixed with `/` (for example `/status`) call Ember's built-in handlers.
+4. Natural language prompts are sent to `llama.cpp` through the Python bindings.
-4. `llama.cpp` decides when to run commands (`status`, provisioning hooks, etc.).
-   Ember executes each command, captures the output, and feeds that text back into the next prompt so the LLM maintains situational awareness.
+   Ember first runs a *planner* prompt that decides whether any slash commands should run.
+If commands are suggested, Ember executes them, collects their output, and then runs a *responder* prompt so the final answer reflects the fresh tool data.

 If the bindings or model cannot be found, the REPL prints a helpful error rather than crashing so you can correct the configuration and retry.